franciscoprimo/sql-injection-dvwa-docker/README.md

 This project sets up the Damn Vulnerable Web Application (DVWA) using Docker, aimed at practicing SQL Injection attacks in a safe, isolated environment.

 ---
+---

+## 🚨 Legal Disclaimer

+**This project is intended for ethical educational purposes only.
+Any misuse of the contents is solely the responsibility of the user.**

+- ⚠️ Do not use this project on systems you do not own.
+- ⚠️ Do not expose this environment to the public internet.
+- ⚠️ Use only in local or private testing environments.
+- ❌ Never use this knowledge for illegal or malicious activities.

+✅ This project complies with ethical hacking principles and GitHub's Terms of Service.

 ## ⚠️ Important Notice